pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/pulumi-kubernetes-operator.md

 ---
-title_tag: "Using Pulumi: Pulumi Kubernetes Operator | CI/CD"
+title_tag: "Using Pulumi Kubernetes Operator | CI/CD"
 meta_desc: This page details how to use the Pulumi Kubernetes Operator to manage deploying
            stacks based on commits in git, Kubernetes objects, or Flux sources.
 title: Pulumi Kubernetes Operator